KurioApp/jobs/Mobile-Engineer-Flutter.md

 ## What you will do

-- Build and maintain production-level flutter apps
+- Build and maintain production-level Flutter apps
 - Perform and participate in Code reviews
 - Scrum routines